Skip to content

 In this article, we'll explore the benefits, risks, and recommended uses of potassium supplements.
 Whether you're considering adding potassium supplements to your diet or simply curious about their role in health, this guide from Health Orchard will provide valuable information to help you make an informed decision.

-What is Potassium and Why Is It Important?
+What is Potassium and Why is it Important?

 Potassium is a crucial mineral and electrolyte in the human body, responsible for maintaining fluid balance, sending nerve signals, and helping muscles contract.
 It’s involved in keeping your blood pressure at healthy levels, ensuring proper kidney function, and supporting heart health.
 Without enough potassium, these critical processes can be disrupted.